pesalerno/demographic-inf/README.md

 2. **Filter for Linkage Disequilibrium**
 ---

-Using the `.ped` and `.map` input files, we can check for LD using plink with the following code:
+Using the `.ped` and `.map` input files (which were transformed using `PGDSpider`, we can check for LD using plink with the following code:

 	plink --noweb --file mydata --r2 --out outputfilename

 The pairs of loci are then exported into excel and we filter out one of the two - or more - loci that are linked to one another.

+To filter out excess spaces in the file, we run the short command:

+	cat Stef-LD.ld | tr -s ' ' > LD-stef-b

+Then we can decide which SNPs to filter visualizing the matrix in excel.
+I filtered all SNPs that were more than 80% associated in each matrix, which resulted in a much higher numner of loci excluded in *Tepuihyla* (1173 SNPs) than in *Stefania* (89 SNPs).

-In order to create a blacklist of loci in LD to exclude form the SNP matrix, we used find/replace arguments in TextWrangler to create a list of SNPs like this:
+In order to create a blacklist of loci in LD to exclude from the SNP matrix, we used find/replace arguments in TextWrangler to create a list of SNPs like this:

 	59185_31
 	539339_84